ajuavinett/CellTypesLesson/docs/readme.md

 Email ajuavine[at]ucsd.edu

 ### License
-This work is under a [CC-BY-SA-4.0 license](https://choosealicense.com/licenses/cc-by-4.0/).
+This work is under a [CC-BY-SA-4.0 license](https://choosealicense.com/licenses/cc-by-sa-4.0/).
+You are free to use and adapt these resources, but if you generate a derivative of these resources, they should be distributed with a similar license.

 ![](https://i.creativecommons.org/l/by-sa/3.0/88x31.png)